 - Other special circumstances exist that warrant the court’s intervention

 Special circumstances are often found where the parents have serious drug or alcohol problems, the child has lived with the grandparents for an extended period, or the parents have been convicted of abusing their grandchildren.

 Grandparents often have challenges in receiving right to visit with grandchildren

 Grandparents who file for the right to visit or have custody over their grandchildren often have an uphill climb in convincing the court that they are entitled to these rights.
 Namely, grandparents must convince the court that visitation rights or a grant of custody is in the best interests of the child or children, and doesn’t unduly impact the parents’ rights to make decisions on behalf of their children.

 Legal help is available for grandparents seeking visitation or custody

 Rather than fighting for your grandchildren’s best interests alone, contact determined and experienced Kingston grandparents’ rights lawyers who will fight for you.
-To consult with a lawyer in your quest for custody, contact the family law attorneys at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation on your case, in Marlboro at 845-236-4411, and in Kingston at 845-331-4100.
+To consult with a lawyer in your quest for custody, contact the grandparents rights lawyer at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation on your case, in Marlboro at 845-236-4411, and in Kingston at 845-331-4100.